-Drought can have major impacts on the state, including agricultural production and wildfires.
-It is likely that major droughts will become more severe because of higher temperatures that will increase evaporation rates.
+Drought can have major impacts on the state, including agricultural production, water availability in rivers, lakes, and aquifers, and wildfires.
+The impacts on these different sectors and systems varies depending on the duration and spatial scale of the precipitation deficits.
+Although overall precipitation is projected to increase, this is principally a result of larger amounts during heavy rain events.
+Intervening dry periods are projected to become more frequent and higher temperatures during those dry periods will more rapidly deplete soil moisture.
+Thus, it is likely that major droughts in their multiple forms will become more frequent and severe because of higher temperatures that will increase evaporation rates.
 As a result, it is likely that the climate conditions conducive to wildfires in North Carolina will increase in the future.